 Add Fuel Stabilizer to the Fuel for a Husqvarna Chainsaw

-Using a fuel additive when you are unable to consume fuel before it begins to breakdown is important.
-Because I use my chainsaw more often in certain times of the year over others, I always add a fuel additive to gasoline to stabilize it.
+Using a fuel additive when you are unable to consume fuel before it begins to break down is important.
+Because I use my chainsaw more often at certain times of the year than others, I always add a fuel additive to gasoline to stabilize it.

 There are fuel stabilizers added to many 2-cycle engine oils.
 However, they are not all the same.
 Some will ensure the product will keep gas stable for up to 30 days while some will keep gas stable for up to two years.